mheine/osrs-progress-tracker/README.md

 A simple static webapp to keep track of your progress in OSRS.
 Each image can be toggled _on_/_off_, you can input the number of clues you have completed at each tier, and you can show what stage of each Achievement diary you have completed.

+The envisioned workflow is to toggle the icons representing the things you have achieved/collected, then rendering and downloading an image of your progress.

 The project is far from perfect, and there will always be items that are not added.
 If you have a suggestion, feel free to add it!

 ## Development